thallada/modmapper/README.md

    [`sqlx_cli`](https://github.com/launchbadge/sqlx/tree/master/sqlx-cli) with
    `cargo install sqlx-cli --no-default-features --features postgres`
 5. Run `sqlx migrate --source migrations run` which will run all the database migrations.
 6. Get your personal Nexus API token from your profile settings and add it to the `.env` file:

 ```
 NEXUS_API_KEY=...
 ```

 7. Build the release binary by running `cargo build --release`.
+8. Run `./target/release/modmapper --backfill-is-game-cell` to pre-populate the database with worlds and cells from the base game's Skyrim.esm.
+(This is so that the base game cells can later be differentiated from cells in plugins that also happen to be named Skyrim.esm and have cells that reference a world with the same form ID as Tamriel.)
-8. See `./target/release/modmapper -h` for further commands or run `./scripts/update.sh` to start populating the database with scraped mods and dumping the data to JSON files.
+9. See `./target/release/modmapper -h` for further commands or run `./scripts/update.sh` to start populating the database with scraped mods and dumping the data to JSON files.

 ## Sync and Backup Setup